Watermark Scholars Program

 For graduate programs and opportunities click here

 National Medical Research Scholars Program: The MRSP is a yearlong research training program designed to attract creative, research-oriented medical, dental, and veterinary students to the NIH intramural campus in Bethesda, MD.
-Application cycle for the 2019-2020 program will be October 1, 2018 - January 11, 2019.
+Application cycles open in the fall.

 NIH Loan Repayment Program: The NIH Loan Repayment Programs (LRPs) are a set of programs established by Congress and designed to recruit and retain highly qualified health professionals into biomedical or biobehavioral research careers.